 -

 Systemic Antifungals: These are used to treat deeper, more widespread fungal infections that can affect internal organs.
-They are administered orally or intravenously and enter the bloodstream to fight infections beyond the surface of the skin.
+They are administered orally or intravenously and enter the bloodstream to fight infections beyond the skin's surface.
 Examples of systemic antifungals include fluconazole, itraconazole, and amphotericin B.

 -

-Topical Antifungals: These are applied directly to the skin, nails or mucous membranes to treat superficial fungal infections.
-They come in the form of creams, lotions, ointments and powders.
-They are effective in treating infections such as athlete's foot, vaginal candidiasis, and skin infections.
-Examples of topical antifungals are clotrimazole, miconazole, and terbinafine.
+Topical Antifungals: These are applied directly to the skin, nails, or mucous membranes to treat superficial fungal infections.
+They come in the form of creams, lotions, ointments, and powders.
+They are effective for treating infections such as athlete's foot, vaginal yeast infections, and skin infections.
+Examples of topical antifungals include clotrimazole, miconazole, and terbinafine.

-Uses and Benefits: Antifungals are vital for the treatment of a wide range of fungal infections that can affect people's quality of life.
+Uses and Benefits: Antifungals are vital for treating a wide range of fungal infections that can affect a person's quality of life.
 Some superficial infections can cause itching, redness, and general discomfort, while systemic infections can be life-threatening in individuals with compromised immune systems.
 Antifungals help relieve symptoms, prevent the spread of infection, and improve the patient's overall health.

-In summary, antifungals are an essential tool in the fight against fungal infections, from superficial to systemic.
-Thanks to these medications, it is possible to effectively treat fungal infections, improve the quality of life of patients and prevent more serious complications.
-It is always advisable to consult a healthcare professional for proper diagnosis and treatment in case of suspected fungal infection.
+In short, antifungals are an essential tool in the fight against fungal infections, from superficial to systemic.
+These medications can effectively treat fungal infections, improve patients' quality of life, and prevent more serious complications.
+It is always advisable to consult a healthcare professional for proper diagnosis and treatment if you suspect a fungal infection.